antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 ### Life stolen per Hit
 Replenishes Life when hitting an enemy with a Physical Attack.
 The amount of replenished Life is based on the Physical damage dealt.

+### Mana After each Kill
+Replenishes Life when killing an enemy.
+Works for both Attack and Spell Skills.

 ### Replenish Life
 Increases your base regeneration rate defined by the amount of Life you have by a percentage.

 ### Resistance
 Resistances affect the amount of damage taken from Magic, Cold, Fire, Poison or Lightning damage.
+Resistances are capped at 75% and can be increased with the +% to Maximum [Magic/Cold/Fire/Poison/Lightning] Resistance stat.

 A penalty to all resistances is applied to player characters depending on the difficulty:
 - Normal[1-5]: [0%]